René

 The square that gives René its address is not Brussels' most photographed corner.
 Place de la Résistance 14 sits in Anderlecht, a municipality that most visitors to the Belgian capital pass through rather than pause in.
 That dynamic is, quietly, changing.
 Over the past several years, a cluster of serious kitchens has taken root here, running from neighbourhood bistros at the accessible end of the price spectrum to high-concept tables such as La Paix, which operates at the upper price tier with French and Japanese-influenced cooking.
 René sits closer to the other end of that range, at the €€ level, making it one of the more price-conscious ways to eat Belgian food with genuine intent behind it.

 The broader pattern across Anderlecht's restaurant scene is one of coexistence between price points.
 You have the stripped-back Thai of Appel Thaï at the entry tier, mid-range French bistro cooking at La Brouette, modern French ambition at Cinq, and René holding its position as a Belgian kitchen with a Michelin Plate to its name at a price that doesn't require budget planning.
-That combination, recognised quality at accessible cost, is the core of what René offers and what makes its position in the neighbourhood worth understanding before you book.
+That combination, recognised quality at accessible cost, is the core of what René offers and what makes its position in the neighbourhood worth understanding.

 What a Michelin Plate Actually Means at This Price Point

 Belgium's Michelin coverage is extensive relative to the country's size.
 With starred tables spread from Antwerp to the Flemish coast and into Wallonia, the Guide's presence here is not incidental.
-Places such as Hof van Cleve in Kruishoutem, Boury in Roeselare, Zilte in Antwerp, Willem Hiele in Oudenburg, and Bartholomeus in Heist represent the country's higher end, where price and ambition align at the leading of the scale.
+Places such as Hof van Cleve in Kruishoutem, Boury in Roeselare, Zilte in Antwerp, Willem Hiele in Oudenburg, and Bartholomeus in Heist represent the country's higher end, where price and ambition align at the top of the scale.

 The Michelin Plate sits below star level, but it carries a specific meaning: the inspectors found food worth eating, cooked with care.
 It is not a consolation mark.
 At the €€ tier, a Michelin Plate signals that the kitchen is doing something more considered than the price suggests is necessary.
 René has held this recognition for both 2024 and 2025, which indicates consistency rather than a single good moment.
 Consistency at an accessible price point is, in fact, the harder achievement.
 Starred kitchens can lean on premium ingredient sourcing and high covers revenue to maintain standards; mid-range kitchens have to make sharper decisions with tighter margins.